 About this Piece

-The sources—musical, textual, and visual—are many and diverse.
-Plato’s Symposium informs the overall structure of the three acts, and his conception of love (erôs) has been a tutelary spirit throughout the work.
-With regard to Act I, the story of star-crossed lovers is familiar, even archetypal, while the specific threats any given couple encounters, their losses and gains, their defeat, triumph, or détente, are poignantly unique and indelibly marked by the time in which they come to be.
-Rousseau’s Julie and St. Preux are nothing like Héloïse and Abelard, and yet Julie is also the new Héloïse.
-A friend who heard an early performance of a few scenes from Stranger Love said afterward, “it doesn’t sound like music.”
-We took this as an encouraging sign.
-Through the interplay of abstract and particular, dialogue and diegesis, we’ve endeavored to tell a new story, a new kind of story, that’s also somehow familiar, and that invites the audience to dwell within it and, in the end, to complete it with us.
-“Another opera about love?,” someone recently asked me, in only half-feigned disbelief.
+Through the interplay of particular and abstract, through dialogue and narrative, through dance and music, Stranger Love endeavors to tell a new story, a new kind of story, that is also deeply familiar, and that invites the audience to dwell within it and, in the end, to complete it with us.
+“Another opera about love?,” someone asked me.
 The right answer, I think, is that we could do no other.
 We couldn’t not make this very thing.
-But also, as one of Shakespeare’s poems puts it, love, like the sun, is daily new and old.
-Just so, Stranger Love is also telling what is told.
+But also, as one of Shakespeare’s poems puts it, love is like the sun, daily new and old.
+Just so, Stranger Love is telling what is told.